 San Diego is spread out.
 From Coronado in the south to LEGOLAND in the north, the drive takes across town takes about 45 minutes without traffic (and there will be traffic during special events and the weekday commute).
+Figuring out where to stay in San Diego is a challenge that I help visitors work through on a daily basis.

 Located south of downtown, Coronado is famous for its stunning beaches, regarded as some of the best in the nation.
-Coronado works for travelers who would like a beach vacation, to mostly explore downtown attractions and Balboa Park/San Diego Zoo, with a day trip to La Jolla or North County (LEGOLAND and San Diego Zoo Safari Park) mixed in.
+Coronado works for travelers who would like a beach vacation, to mostly explore downtown attractions and Balboa Park/San Diego Zoo, with a day trip to La Jolla or North County (LEGOLAND California and San Diego Zoo Safari Park) mixed in.

-- Travelers who prefer Hotel Del Coronado, our best beachfront resort.
+- Travelers who prefer Hotel del Coronado, our best beachfront resort.

 - Proximity to downtown and Balboa Park (10-minute drive) without staying in downtown.